A. Your Rights Under the CCPA & CPRA

 You have the right to request the categories or specific pieces of your personal information we have collected as well as whether your personal information has been shared with or sold to a third-party in the last 12 months.
 You may also request to know the categories of third parties to whom that information was shared or sold.
-You may request this information in three ways:
+You may request this information in two ways:

 We will acknowledge receipt of your information request within ten (10) days of submission.
 Your information request will be processed as soon as possible, but we may take up to forty-five (45) days to respond as to the outcome of your request.